Why Do Reversible Reactions Never Complete?

 What are Irreversible Reactions?

-The reactions which take place only in the forward direction are known as irreversible reactions.
+The reactions which take place only in the forward direction are irreversible reactions.
 In an irreversible reaction, products never react to form reactants.
 That’s why to represent the irreversible reactions, we use the unidirectional arrow.
-The general example of the irreversible reactions is given below;
+A general example of the irreversible reactions is given below;

 A + B → C + D